Lifelike Dental Bridges Customized to Meet Your Needs

 Dr. Khaled Eldin and Dr. Mouner Amer are skilled in restorative dentistry.
 If you are missing one or more teeth in a row, they can place a beautiful dental bridge to restore your appearance and bite.
 We provide both traditional and implant-supported dental bridges.
 Both types are available in a wide range of restorative materials, including state-of-the-art zirconia.
 Dr. Eldin or Dr. Amer will help you choose the right type of bridge for your unique needs.
 They will also collaborate with our long-time partner lab for completely natural-looking results.
-To find out more about the different types of dental bridges, please contact our Neptune, Saddle Brook or Old Bridge, NJ practice today.
+To find out more about the different types of dental bridges, please contact any of our offices today.

 Both traditional and implant-supported bridges are made from several dental crowns fused together.
 Like traditional crowns, a standard bridge will attach to your nearby teeth, completely covering the biting surface and sides of each tooth.
 To place this type of bridge, Dr. Eldin or Dr. Amer will reshape the adjacent teeth on either side of the gap in your smile.
 Your dentist will use careful techniques and powerful local anesthesia to ensure your comfort throughout the procedure.
 He will then send impressions of your teeth to our lab, where technicians will design and craft your restoration.
 We have worked with the same local lab for ten years and we are confident in the consistent quality of their work.
 While your bridge is being created, a process which typically takes about ten days, we can supply you with a temporary restoration.